Hull Public Realm, Hull

-Foundations for the City of Culture 2017 has given Hull a once in a generation opportunity to transform the City Centre and its public realm and by the looks of things this certainly has been achieved!
+Foundations for the City of Culture 2017 gave Hull a once in a generation opportunity to transform the City Centre and its public realm.
 The regenerated public realm flows through the city starting from the Paragon Interchange down through some of the most important areas of the city, finishing in the historic marina area.
 The City’s social and commercial territory has given Hull the greatest makeover seen in many years and made it a place that can compete with other cities around the country.

 The transformation of Hull City Centre gave an opportunity to change how people and businesses use the city and this was represented by a huge investment by Hull City Council.
 It included fourteen streets and four public squares connecting the train station in the west to the old town and docks in the east.
 The project had to transform people’s perceptions by creating a high quality, attractive and inviting place that the city could be proud of.
 There was a need to create public spaces where people wanted to be and which attracted businesses.
 Importantly, the public spaces needed to belong in Hull, celebrate the city’s architecture and respond to its unique cultural offer.